zpalmtree/r34-downloader/README.md

 # r34-downloader

+### UPDATE: No longer working due to changes on site.
+Unfortunately, I do not have time to update this to work again.

 A program to download all the images of a given tag from https://rule34.paheal.net [Warning - Not Safe For Work]

 The website has a one request a second limit, thus users with fast internet connections won't max out their bandwidth.